All Collections

 Link status: Not linked to a manager

-Although it says 'running', the link status here tell us that something has gone wrong during the installation.
+Although it says 'running', the link status here tells us that something has gone wrong during the installation.
 There are two scenarios here, the first being the most common:

 1. Your linking command is incorrect.